noahlt/noahweb/content/2018/to-see-a-storm.md

 In high school, I asked my friend Jim why his AOL screen name was “wxmann”.
 He explained that it stood for “weatherman”, and he’d picked it because he loved the weather.
 I voiced my assumption that he wanted to work as a meteorologist after school, but he laughed and said, no, he was going to get a job that actually paid well.

 A decade later, Jim is happily employed as a software engineer in San Francisco, but he still loves the weather.
 When tornado conditions suddenly developed on the Great Plains, he publicly deliberated, on Twitter, whether or not to go tornado chasing on the spur of the moment.
-I texted him to say I’d go with him, and so, at 1am a couple of days later, we boarded a budget redeye flight to Denver, with a rental car waiting for us when we arrived.
+I texted him to say I’d go with him, and so, at 1:00 AM a couple of days later, we boarded a budget redeye flight to Denver, with a rental car waiting for us when we arrived.

 This trip not only let me see a tornado, but also completely changed the way I think about the weather.
 As we waited at baggage claim, groggy after three hours of sleep on cheap plane seats, Jim pulled up this image on his laptop: